asciimo/trilogy/oop.md

 Let's create a JavaScript class for an object that is becoming increasingly more familiar in our everyday lives: a robot.

-Before we start, it's important to understand that Object Oriented Programming is a concept, or a *paradigm*, supported by most popular programming languages.
+Before we start, it's important to understand that OOP is a concept, or a *paradigm*, supported by most popular programming languages.
-Some languages, such as Java and C++ are built around this paradigm, while others such as Python and JavaScript support it, allowing you to freely mix and match OOP and procedural aspects as you see fit.
+Some languages, such as Java and C++ are built around this paradigm, while others such as Python and JavaScript support it, but allow you to freely mix and match OOP and procedural features.
 In this lesson, we will use JavaScript because it's readily available in Web browsers and gives us instant feedback without having to compile or build anything.
-Just keep in mind that the concepts we'll cover are shared by all languages that support object oriented programming.
+Just keep in mind that the concepts we'll cover are shared by all languages that support OOP.

 Let's look at the structure of an empty Robot class in JavaScript.
 Open the JavaScript console in a browser and enter the following: